patrickward/tabcap/README.md

         - Open the URL in a new window (if not at window limit)
         - Bookmark the URL to your chosen folder with an auto-generated title
 - Silent handling of window limit (new windows that exceed the limit just don't open)
+- The "Open in New Window" button only appears if you're not already at your window limit# TabCap

 ## Installation